bcantoni/vagrant-cassandra/README.md

         10.211.55.115   node15
         10.211.55.116   node16

+   Alternatively, try the [vagrant-hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater) plugin which should do the same thing automatically.
 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 1. Install [Vagrant](https://www.vagrantup.com/downloads)
 1. Check that both are installed and reachable from a command line: